Applesauce is a versatile sauce that can be sweetly spiced or taste savory to go with meat dishes and desserts.

 How Do I Know My Applesauce Has Gone Bad?

 If an opened jar is a week past its best-by date, throw it in the trash.
-Obvious signs of decay can be slow to appear, so your best bet is being cautious, especially with foods that need to be refrigerated.
+Obvious signs of decay can be slow to appear, so your best bet is to be cautious, especially with foods that need to be refrigerated.

 How Long Does Applesauce Last?

-Always check the best-by date with store-bought applesauce as how long it will last differs according to which manufacturer you are buying from.
+Always check the best-by date with store-bought applesauce, as how long it will last differs according to which manufacturer you buy from.